-Colorado resorts open in October are Arapahoe Basin and Loveland.
-Opening for the season starting in November are Aspen, Copper Mountain, Crested Butte, Eldora, Howelsen Hill, Monarch, Purgatory, Snowmass, Steamboat, Winter Park, and Wolf Creek.
+Many Colorado resorts opened in October during the 2017-2018 season (including Arapahoe Basin and Loveland).
+In November, Aspen, Copper Mountain, Crested Butte, Eldora, Howelsen Hill, Monarch, Purgatory, Snowmass, Steamboat, Winter Park, and Wolf Creek all opened as well.

 Arapahoe Basin is known for its extra-long ski season, one that makes Loveland's early May closing seem uneventful.
 A-Basin, as it’s called generally stays open until early June.

 It opens the slopes earlier than other resorts, too.
 You can expect lifts to start running during mid- to late-October.
 This can offer more than a month of bonus ski time on the front end and as many as two months on the back end.
 Not only does A-Basin offer Colorado’s longest ski and ride season, but it claims to offer the longest season in all of North America.